Uberspace/manual/source/billing-general.rst

 ---------------

 We currently offer **three types of payment**.
 In any case, money is stored in your virtual account.
-As you go, we substract your choosen price from the balance.
+As you go, we subtract your chosen price from the balance.

 .. note::

-  Please consider transfering more than a month's worth of funds when you top-up your account.
+  Please consider transferring more than a month's worth of funds when you top-up your account.
 The different fees we have to pay for your payment make small payments ridiculously more expensive for us.
 Meaning less of your money will actually reach us.
 If you are able to, **please transfer more than 10€**.
 You